 In higher penetrations or in "sensitive" locations, DER systems can impact traditional distribution operations.
 As an example, in 2003 Italy experienced a major blackout that was caused in part by large numbers of PV systems tripping off due to a short frequency anomaly.
 Germany and Italy then required very expensive retrofitting of the large numbers of PV systems to avoid this problem in the future.
-Hawaii recently upgraded about 60% of their PV systems for the same reason - fortunately they were able to push a single button to upgrade them electronically rather than pay for truck rolls.
+In Hawaii, about 60% of PV systems were recently upgraded for the same reason - fortunately they were able to be upgraded remotely.
 Most jurisdictions do not or will not have this ability without changes in DER deployment rules and regulations.